dschnitzler14/BlinkR/README.md

 2. Uncomment the two `gs4_auth()` and `drive_auth()` lines.
 3. Run the script.

 You’ll be redirected in your browser to authorise access.
 This happens once for Sheets and once for Drive.
 Credentials are saved in a hidden `.secrets` folder, so you won’t need to do this again.
+This secrets folder lives in `BlinkR/BlinkR_app/BlinkR_app/.secrets`

+⚠️ **Copy** the secrets into the second `.secrets` folder at `BlinkR/BlinkR_app/.secrets`

 4. (Optional) Re-comment the lines afterward for future clarity.